clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 A Scene owns a Circuit and manages it in a way that allows the user to inject user-defined code (Scripts) at very specific places that are as expressive as possible while still being safe.
 All modification of a Scene (and its Circuit) is explicitly single threaded and should occur on a dedicated thread.
 You can have parallel loops or similar technicalities where they make sense, but they must operate on local data only.
 Much like Circuit Elements, the removal of a Widget in the Scene is delayed until the end of an Event.

-# Quick Facts

-## Scene
-- [ ] Owns the root of the Widget hierarchy and safely deletes it up on destruction.
-- [ ] Owns the Circuit that contains all Widgets' Circuit Elements (Input/Output Plugs and Properties).
-- [ ] Keeps a queue of Widget.Handles to delete after an event has finished.
-- [ ] Can create first-level Widgets that are direct children of the root.
-- [ ] Can safely remove all expired Widgets, with children deleted before their parents.
-- [ ] Can find and return Widgets and Widget Elements using absolute paths
-- [ ] Can create Widget.Types from Widget.Definitions

-## Widget
-- [ ] Are constructed from a Widget.Type object
-- [ ] Have Input and Output Plugs
-- [ ] Have Properties
-- [ ] Have a state machine
-- [ ] Have a single Value containing all Properties
-- [ ] Have a dict of named Callbacks
-- [ ] Have a single, constant and always valid parent Widget (except the Root)
-- [ ] Have 0-n children stored in a dict by name.
-- [ ] Have a single Layout that can produce a strong order of the Widget's children
-- [ ] Have a name, that is unique in their parent Widget
-- [ ] Has two Handles: one "view" that cannot mutate the widget and a "handle" that can
-- [ ] Have a Z-value, which is globally strongly sortable.

-## Input Plug
-- [ ] Concrete implementation of the Receiver interface.
-- [ ] Store a constant raw reference to their owner Widget that is always valid.
-- [ ] Optionally forwards ValueSignals to a Widget.InputCallback, passing a Widget.Handle handle to the owner Widget.
-- [ ] Which method is forwarded to can be changed by the owner Widget.
-- [ ] If the Callback throws an exception, the ValueSignal will remain unmodified.

-## Output Plug
-- [ ] Concrete implementation of the Emitter interface.
-- [ ] Have no knowledge of the Widget that owns it.
-- [ ] Can emit a Value from their own Widget only

-## Property
-- [ ] Have an associated Widget
-- [ ] Store a single Value, whose Schema is constant
-- [ ] Property Values cannot be None
-- [ ] Have an optional, constant Operations that is applied to each new value
-- [ ] Property.Operations have a private data Value
-- [ ] Property.Operations have access to a Widget.View of the Widget owning the Property
-- [ ] Never accept or block Signals
-- [ ] Have an optional, mutable Property.Callback that is invoked after each Value change
-- [ ] PropertyCallbacks have access to a Widget.Handle handle of the Widget owning the Property
-- [ ] PropertyCallbacks must guard against infinite cycles

 # The Widget